 (a) The presidents of the regional associations,

-(b) Up to Twelve Members Six elected members of the Executive Council appointed by the Council upon proposal by the President noting the need for the expertise in the focus areas of the mandate of the Committee and taking into consideration regional representation and gender equality factors,
+(b) Up to Ttwelve Mmembers [Campbell, Graham] of the Executive Council appointed by the Council upon proposal by the President noting the need for the expertise in the focus areas of the mandate of the Committee and taking into consideration regional representation and gender equality factors,

 (c) The chairs of the Scientific Advisory Panel presidents of the technical commissions, the Chair of the Research Board and the Chair of the Technical Coordination Committee as ex officio members.

-The Chair of the Climate Policy Advisers may be invited by the Chair of the Committee to sessions of the Committee based on the matters to be discussed.
+The Chair of the Climate Policy Advisers Group may be invited by the Chair of the Committee to sessions of the Committee when there are agenda items where its contributions are considered essential [Obayashi].

 Working procedures